cadjai/config-OpenShift-Lifecycle-Manager-Disconnected/README.md

    - group_name: The name of the operator group object this operator is part of.
    - target_namespace: The namespace to deploy the operator into.
    - target_namespace_description: The description of the namespace to deploy the operator into.
+   - deploy:  Whether to deploy the operator or not.
+Only being used so that the paybook can be reused without affecting previously deployed operators.
+   - create_namespace: Whether to create a namespace for the operator or not.
+Usually the first time this should be set to true if it is a namespaced operator.
+   - create_catalog:  Whether to create a dedicated CatalogSource for the operator.
+   - create_catalog_group: Whether to create an OperatorGroup config file for the operator.
+   - index_image:  The index image to use if a dedicated index is being created for this operator.
+   - index_image_tag: The index tag if a dedicated index is being created for this operator.

 Dependencies